Tech-at-DU/Make-Parties-Part-Two-The-Partying/README.md

 # 13. Creating a User Profile (Challenge!)

-Now we can use our associated parties to create a user profile that can have our parties and our rsvps.
+Now we can use our associated events to create a user profile that can have our events and our rsvps.

-Create GET request path at `/me` and load in the current user and their parties and rsvps.
+Create GET request path at `/me` and load in the current user and their events and rsvps.

-List out the parities they've created and their rsvped parties.
+List out the parities they've created and their rsvped events.

 # 14. Edit or Delete a User (Challenge!)